Skip to content

 This article was posted back in 2018, but since it was popular, we made videos out of it.
 Watch the video and enjoy the original article below!

-5 Essential Rules for How to Store Green Tea and Matcha
+6 Essential Rules for How to Store Green Tea and Matcha

 Matcha is delicate, like a newborn baby.
-You simply cannot leave an open jar of matcha powder on your kitchen counter; when exposed to elements such as heat and air, matcha will lose its flavor, freshness, and antioxidants within days.
+You simply cannot leave an open jar of matcha powder on your kitchen counter; when exposed to elements such as heat and air, Matcha will lose its flavor, freshness, and antioxidants within days.

-Read on to learn how to store matcha the proper way to ensure that you get the most out of this ancient elixir.
+Read on to learn how to store Matcha properly to ensure you get the most out of this ancient elixir.

-Rule #1: Oxygen Robs Matcha Tea of Life-Preserving Catechins and Vitamins
+Rule #2: Oxygen Robs Matcha Tea of Life-Preserving Catechins and Vitamins

 Matcha tea’s number-one threat is oxygen.
 Oxidation deteriorates the tea’s nutrients, such as catechins and vitamins.
-Therefore, your matcha must be stored in an airtight container.
+Therefore, your Matcha must be stored in an airtight container.

 Tea Canister